MediaArea/MediaConch/Timeline.md

 The specific timeline of the Second Prototype section is largely dependent on and responsive to the outcome of the prior Re-Design section, community response, and feedback.
 The timeline for the Second Prototype section will be reviewed and redesign with collaboration of PREFORMA but this timeline presents a basis on what we presently anticipate.

-* March - April 2016

--- Review project based on feedback and community response and integrate changes -- Develop strategy for continual open source support and development -- Finalize the development of integrating PREFORMA into the long-term MediaArea business model -- Plan for optimal integration with other suppliers -- Present proposed Standard for FFV1 and Matroska at IETF 95
+-- Review project based on feedback and community response and integrate changes -- Develop strategy for continual open source support and development -- Finalize the development of integrating PREFORMA into the long-term MediaArea business model -- Plan for optimal integration with other suppliers -- Present proposed Standard for FFV1 and Matroska at IETF 95 -- Continue preparation and/or submission for IETF Standards track

-* May - June 2016

--- Continue preparation and/or submission for IETF Standards track

-* July 2016
+* July - December 2016

--- Present updated work at IETF 96
+-- Present updated work at IETF 96 (July)

-* August - Sept 2016

--- Final evaluation and decision regarding proposal status on Standards track (ultimately depends on IETF timeline)
+-- Final evaluation and decision regarding proposal status on Standards track (ultimately depends on IETF timeline) (August - Sept)

-* December 2016

--- Participation in Experience Workshop and prototype demonstration in Berlin
+-- Participation in Experience Workshop and prototype demonstration in Berlin (December)

-* June 2017
+* January 2017 - December 2017

+-- "Testing" portion of Phase 2 (Jan - June)
--- Online demonstration of project results
+-- Online demonstration of project results (June)

-* December 2017

--- Participation in the PREFORMA final conference in Stockholm
+-- Participation in the PREFORMA final conference in Stockholm (December)